SainsburyWellcomeCentre/crabs-exploration/bboxes labelling/ManualLabellingSteps.md

    - Launch the VIA application
    - Click "Project" > "Load" and select the VIA project json file
    - We found that the images are not correctly located when loading an old file, even if the "Default Path" for the project is correctly set.
 To locate the images, click on the highlighted link to the "browser's file select" and re-load the files :(
+   - After re-loading, it may seem like the project name has changed in the UI.
+However when we save the project as a json file the original name applies.

 ## Formats